 The third element that must be satisfied in establishing a negligence case is causation.
 This means that the victim must be able to prove, by a preponderance of the evidence, that the damages that he or she suffered are directly linked to the breach of duty by the defendant.
 They also must be reasonably foreseeable, rather than the product of an intervening cause that could not have been anticipated.

 The final element for a victim to show is damages, or actual harm resulting from the accident.
 This can include both non-economic damages, such as pain and suffering, and economic damages, like lost income, medical expenses, and the cost of repairs to a vehicle.
-Usually, economic damages are easier to calculate than non-economic damages, but an experienced attorney can help present a compelling argument on these more subjective forms of harm.Explore Your Options with a Pembroke Pines trucking accident Attorney after a Motor Vehicle Collision in Pembroke Pines
+Usually, economic damages are easier to calculate than non-economic damages, but an experienced attorney can help present a compelling argument on these more subjective forms of harm.Explore Your Options with a Pembroke Pines Attorney

-If you have been injured in a truck accident that you believe was caused by the negligence of a driver or trucking company, you should be aware that you have a limited amount of time to file a claim, or else your right to recover compensation will be forever barred.
+If you have been injured in a truck accident that you believe was caused by the negligence of a driver or trucking company in failing to recognize a blind spot, you should be aware that you have a limited amount of time to file a claim, or else your right to recover compensation will be forever barred.
 The statute of limitations in Florida is generally four years from the date of the accident, but the time limit is only two years in wrongful death cases.
 Contact the injury lawyers at Cohn & Smith for a free consultation if you have been hurt in the Pembroke Pines area.
-You can call us at (954) 431-8100 or use the contact form on this website.
+You can call us at (954) 431-8100 or use the contact form on this website for an appointment with an attorney.
 We have represented accident victims from communities such as Sunrise, Tamarac, and Pompano Beach in asserting their right to compensation.